It is important that parents understand the process and policies related to the admission of students to the International School of Lago Patria.

 4. Assessment of application

-If a family is considering an application to the International School of Lago Patria they are welcome to arrange an initial inquiry meeting.
-This will be an opportunity to meet with the Head of School or Principal and to gain an understanding of the curriculum and expectations for studying in an international school.
+If a family is considering an application to the International School of Lago Patria they are welcome to arrange an initial inquiry meeting by contacting the main office by email or phone.
+This will be an opportunity to meet with the Head of School or Vice Principal and to gain an understanding of the curriculum and expectations for studying in an international school.

 Once a family is sure that the International School of Lago Patria is the school of choice for their child they should contact the school again to set up an Interview Day.